Translation: General Seto, the crockery general

-APPEARANCE: Seto taishō is a tiny little soldier pieced together out of chipped teacups, cracked dishes, and other miscellaneous utensils which a household no longer uses.
+Appearance: Seto taishō is a tiny little soldier pieced together out of chipped teacups, cracked dishes, and other miscellaneous utensils that have fallen out of household use.
 Its face is a sake bottle and its armor is made of porcelain-ware.
-It runs about the kitchen on tiny spoons, wielding knives or chopsticks as swords or spears.
+Seto taishō runs about the kitchen on tiny spoons, wielding knives or chopsticks as swords or spears.

-BEHAVIOR: Seto taishō is highly aggressive, and loves to chase the cooking staff around the kitchen, causing chaos.
-It occasionally crashes into walls or cabinets, shattering to hundreds of pieces, and then slowly puts itself back together again to resume its miniature kitchen war.
+Behavior: Seto taishō is highly aggressive.
+It loves to chase the cooking staff around the kitchen, causing chaos with every attack.
+The tiny crockery general occasionally crashes into walls or cabinets, shattering to hundreds of pieces.
+But it then slowly puts itself back together, and resumes its miniature kitchen war.

-ORIGIN: The word seto refers to the Seto Inland Sea, an area famous for earthenware.
-Just like we say “china” in English to refer to this kind of crockery, the Japanese use “setomono” as a colloquialism for this type of object.
+Origin: The word seto refers to the Seto Inland Sea, an area famous for earthenware.
+Just as we say “china” in English to refer to a specific kind of crockery, the Japanese use “seto mono” as a colloquialism for this tableware.